Your Helpful Guide to Safe Medications During Pregnancy

 Allergy symptoms are treated with medications called antihistamines.
 These prevent cell receptors from recognizing histamine.
 So histamine will still be produced, but our body won’t react to it.

-About 7-15% pregnant women take antihistamines [8].
+About 7-15% of pregnant women take antihistamines [8].
 Some examples of antihistamines are:

 • Fexofenadine (Allegra®)